nikhil27gargeya/nikhil27gargeya.github.io/rest.md

 Layered System: Layers are modular.
 Clients are unaware to how the system is organized and where things are being handled.
 Uniform Interface: All communications must follow the same protocol.
 For REST, this is HTTP.
 Additionally, every resource should have one clear URI by which it can be used as an endpoint.
 Client-Server: Decoupled.
 A client and server can scale independently.
 A client should only know resource URIs.
 Code on Demand (optional): Most of the time, the format sent by server will be JSON/XML, but it could designed to produce code.
+JSON is javascript object notation which is a data interchange format where messages consists of name value pairs which are objects, and ordered collection of of values which are arrays).
 Stateless: Server does not maintain or update state.
 Each request is standalone and contains all the information to conduct the request and elicit a response.
 There is no "session" like in older frameworks.
 The term is loosely used and typically means HTTP-based API.
 You have an endpoint (digital location where an API receives calls).
 REST APIs use HTTP methods to perform database operations (POST, GET, PUT, DELETE).